arbor-sim/arbor/tests/ubench/README.md

 * gcc version 5.2.0
 * nvcc version 8.0.61

-Below the results are presented as speedup for warp intrinsics vs atomics, for both single and double precision.
+Results are presented as speedup for warp intrinsics vs atomics, for both single and double precision.
-Note that the P100 GPU has hardware support for double precision atomics, so we would expect much larger speedup for double precision on Keplar GPUs that emulate double precision atomics with CAS.
+Note that the P100 GPU has hardware support for double precision atomics, and we expect much larger speedup for double precision on Keplar GPUs that emulate double precision atomics with CAS.
-We look at updating `n` locations, each with an average density of `d` keys per location.
+The benchmark updates `n` locations, each with an average density of `d` keys per location.
 This is equivalent to `n` compartments with `d` synapses per compartment.
-We see that atomics are faster for the case where both `n` and `d` are small, however the gpu is back end is targetted at throughput mode, with large cell groups with at least 10k compartments in total.
+Atomics are faster for the case where both `n` and `d` are small, however the gpu is backend is for throughput simulations, with large cell groups with at least 10k compartments in total.

 *float*